-- Applcations will be handed out at the Activate class
+- Applications will be handed out at the Activate class

-3. Interview with one of the Greenhouse staff
+3. Meeting with one of the Greenhouse staff

-- After you turn in your application, a staff member will be in touch to schedule an interview with you.
+- After you turn in your application, a staff member will be in touch to schedule a meeting with you.

 4. Annual Renewal of Membership